-We have elected a President for whom words are a vehicle to propel personal achievement but are otherwise empty of truth.
+We have elected a President for whom words are a vehicle to propel personal achievement but empty of truth.

 In 2004, an Illinois Senator named Barack Obama told the nation, “There’s not a liberal America and a conservative America; there’s the United States of America.
 There’s not a black America and white America and Latino America and Asian America; there’s the United States of America.”

-These words spoken in 2004 are worthy of any great speech, the truth hence is a President Obama that governs by separating and dividing.
-By not uniting under a shared, if hard fought, cause but a President that has pushed a nation already fractured by years of war further in to divide.
+These words spoken in 2004 are worthy of any great speech.
+The truth hence is a President Obama that governs by separating and dividing.
+By not uniting under a shared, if hard fought cause, is a President that has pushed a nation already fractured by years of war further in to divide.

-He had asked of historians, what would make him a transformational President?
-Proverbially carving his likeness upon Mount Rushmore.
+He had asked of historians; what would make him a transformational President?
+In essence, what could carve his likeness in to Mount Rushmore?

-The means or the words he chose, before his Presidency, belies the reason why he failed his greatest opportunity at transformation; Barack Obama spent his life dividing people.
+The words he chose before his Presidency belied the reason he’s failed his greatest transformational opportunity; Barack Obama spent his life dividing people.
 His greatest opportunity was to heal, if not in total, the centuries of racial discord.